History of Syria: Independence, war and instability

 Syria became independent on 17 April 1946.
 Syrian politics from independence through the late 1960s were marked by upheaval.
 Between 1946 and 1956, Syria had 20 different cabinets and drafted four separate constitutions.

-In 1948, Syria was involved in the Arab–Israeli War, aligning with the other local Arab states who wanted to destroy the state of Israel.
+In 1948, Syria was involved in the Arab–Israeli War, aligning with the other local Arab states who wanted to stop the ethnic cleansing of Palestine by zionist troops and to stop the expansionist policy of the new state of Israel.
 The Syrian army entered northern Israel but, after bitter fighting, was gradually driven back to the Golan Heights by the Israelis.
 An armistice was agreed in July 1949.
 A demilitarized zone under UN supervision was established; the status of these territories proved a stumbling-block for all future Syrian-Israeli negotiations.
-It was during this period that many Syrian Jews, who faced growing persecution, fled Syria as part of Jewish exodus from Arab countries.
+It was during this period that many Syrian Jews, who faced discriminations, fled Syria as part of Jewish exodus from Arab countries.

 The outcome of the war was one of factors behind the March 1949 Syrian coup d'état by Col. Husni al-Za'im, in what has been described as the first military overthrow of the Arab World since the Second World War.
 The coup was caused due to the disgrace the army faced in the 1948 Arab-Israeli War, and thus, sought to relieve itself of that shame.
 This was soon followed by another coup by Col. Sami al-Hinnawi.
 Army officer, which was caused by the alienation of Za'im's allies.
 Adib Shishakli seized power in the third military coup of 1949, in an attempt to prevent a union with Iraq.
 A Jabal al-Druze uprising was suppressed after extensive fighting (1953–54).
 Growing discontent eventually led to another coup, in which Shishakli was overthrown in February 1954.
 The Arab Socialist Ba'ath Party, founded in 1947, played a part in the overthrow of Shishakli.
 Veteran nationalist Shukri al-Quwatli was president from 1955 until 1958, but by then his post was largely ceremonial.